PenelopeKing/power-outage-model/README.md

 * `SEASON` (nominal)

-All qualtitative variables we One Hot Encoded before putting into our model, as before in the baseline model.
+All qualitative variables we One Hot Encoded before putting into our model, as before in the baseline model.

 Quantitative data we used was:
 * `OUTAGE.DURATION`